isomerpages/mse-zerowaste/_waste-streams/02-e-waste.md

 ### Prevention is better than cure

-Approaching the topic of e-waste with the right mentality is key.
+Dealing with e-waste starts with the way we consume our resources.
 Start by asking yourself before each purchase: “*Do I really need this*?”.
 If the item is indeed something you cannot do without, the next question is if you can reduce on your carbon footprint, such as the following:

 *“Do I need a brand new one, or will a second-hand option fulfil my needs?”*
 *“How often will I use this?
 Could I borrow the item from my neighbour?”*
 *“Are there reusable options (such as rechargeable batteries) that I can consider?”*

-There are many ways we can save the Earth; all we need to do is to pause and consider our options.
+There are many ways we can save the Earth; all we need to do is to pause and consider our options to reduce our consumption and carbon footprint.

 ### What about existing electronic products at home?